dafo16ac/df-portfolio/README.md

 <h1 align="center"> Portfolio </h1>

 I am Davide, graduate in Finance with a background in Philosophy.
-I have worked as Junior Data Scientist in the Maritime Industry for almost a year now.

-Lifelong learning has always been of the utmost importance to me.
-That is why I have started to expand (always increasing, never enough) my knowledge and dexterity in providing the most accurate interpretation and presentation of data.
+Due to my passion for data interpretation, I have been autonomously expanding my knowledge in data science and worked as junior data scientist.

 Here is my *Portfolio* with an overview of and respective links to my projects in Data Science - Engineering.